rosettatype/hyperglot/README_database.md

 ### Languages

-The highest level entries in the database represent languages indexed using the ISO 639-3 code.
-(We are aware that opinions regarding what constitutes a dialect or language differ, but we have to adhere to an international standard.)
-Each language entry can have these attributes which default to empty string or list unless stated otherwise:
+The highest level entries in the database represent languages indexed using their three-letter ISO 639-3 code.\* Each language entry can have the following attributes:

 - `name` (required): the English name of the language.
 This is also based on ISO 639-3.
 - `preferred_name` (optional): an override of the ISO 639-3 name.
 This is useful when the ISO 639-3 name is pejorative or racist.
 We also use this to simplify very long names and where we have a preference (e.g. Sami over Saami).
-This can be turned off when using the database via the CLI tool or module to adhere strictly to ISO 639-3.
+This can be turned off when using the database via the CLI tool or module to adhere strictly to the naming as defined in ISO 639-3.
 - `autonym` (optional): the name of the language in the language itself.
-- `orthographies` (optional): a list of orthographies for this language.
-See below.
+- `orthographies` (optional): a list of orthographies for the language.
+See orthography entry format below.
 - `speakers` (optional) is a number of L1 speakers.
 Note that this is a number of speakers, not a number of readers.
 Only integer values are allowed.
 If a source lists a range the maximimum of the estimated range is listed.
-- `speakers_date` (optional) is the publication date of the reference used for the speakers count on Wikipedia.
+- `speakers_date` (optional) is the publication date of the source used for the speakers count.
 - `status` (required, defaults to `living`) the status of the language, may be one of `historical, constructed, living`.
-- `source` (optional) is a list of source names used to define the orthographies, e.g. Wikipedia, Omniglot, Alvestrand.
-See below for the complete list.
+- `sources` (required) a list of source references used to format the data.
+Please, read the [note on source references](#source-references) and use APA style to format them.
 - `validity` (required, defaults to `todo`): one of the following:
   - `todo` for work in progress,
   - `draft` for entries that are complete but have not been sufficiently verified, yet,
   - `preliminary` for entries that have been verified by at least two online sources,
-  - `verified` for entries verified by a competent speaker or a linguist.
+  - `verified` for entries verified by a reviewer or two authoritative sources.
-- `note` (optional): a note of any kind.
+- `note` (optional): a note of any kind
-- `contributors` (optional but highly desireable): a list of author names that have contributed to this file
-- `reviewers` (optional): a list of reviewers with native or academic proficiency in a language
+- `contributors` (optinal, recommended): a list of contributors for this file.
+Typically, a contributor would be a person using sources to provide valid data rather their own knowledge of the language.
+- `reviewers` (optional): a reviewer is typically a competent speaker or a linguist, essentially a contributor that vouches, at the time of their edit, for the data validity with their own expertise.
+A person is either a contributor or a reviewer.

+Unless stated otherwise above, the default values are either an empty string or an empty list.

+\* We are aware that opinions regarding what constitutes a dialect or language differ, but we have to adhere to an international standard.

 ### Orthographies